Greg-T8/Notebook/topics/services/microsoft_graph/index.md

 - RSA key algorithm is recommended
 - The certificate is valid for only one year

+The following code creates and exports a certificate with only the private key.
+Supply the .cer file to the application that is configured with resource permissions, e.g. Microsoft Graph.

 ```powershell
 $params = @{
     Subject           = 'CN=MyAppName'